cundd/rest/README.md

 -------

 ### Paths and the associated classes

+Below you find the URL paths (the part after `rest/`) and the matching class names that will be used:

 Path              | Class                                | Repository                                        | Data Provider                                   | Conf
 ----------------- | ------------------------------------ | ------------------------------------------------- | ----------------------------------------------- | ----